Skip to content

 Lidl Parkside Solar System

-In the current Lidl flyer, a balcony solar system is being advertised.
+The current Lidl brochure advertises a balcony solar system.
 We took a closer look at the supposed offer.
 Photo: myHOMEBOOK

 Share article